 9.19.2.6.aa1 Unsolicited retry procedure

-When using the GCR unsolicited retry(#2278) delivery method for a group address, the AP or mesh STA may retransmit an MPDU to increase the probability of correct reception at the STAs that are listening to this group address (i.e., the group address is in their dot11GroupAddressTable).
-How an AP or a mesh STA chooses which MPDUs to retransmit is an implementation decision and beyond the scope of this standard. (#2109)(#2019)
+When using the GCR unsolicited retry(#2278) retransmission policy(#2113) for a group address, the AP or mesh STA may retransmit an MPDU to increase the probability of correct reception at the STAs that are listening to this group address (i.e., the group address is in their dot11GroupAddressTable).
+The set of MPDUs that may be retransmitted is dependent upon whether Block Ack agreements are active with the STAs that are listening to this group address, and is defined in 11.22.15.aa2.6.(#2116) How an AP or a mesh STA chooses which MPDUs to retransmit from this set is an implementation decision and beyond the scope of this standard. (#2109)(#2019)

-A protective mechanism (such as transmitting using HCCA CAP, MCCA, RTS/CTS, setting the Duration fields in the first frame and response frames to update the NAVs of STAs in the BSS and OBSS(s),(#2290) or another mechanism described in 9.13) should be used to reduce the probability of other STAs transmitting during the GCR TXOP.
+A protective mechanism (such as a mechanism described in 9.22)(#2114) should be used to reduce the probability of other STAs transmitting during the GCR TXOP.

 The TXOP initiation rules defined in 9.19.2.2 (EDCA TXOPs) and 9.19.3.3 (TXOP structure and timing) shall be used for initiating a GCR TXOP.
+The duration of a GCR TXOP shall be subject to the TXOP limits defined in 9.19.2.2(#2332).

 When transmitting MPDUs using the GCR service with retransmission policy equal to GCR unsolicited retry(#2278):

-Following a MAC protection exchange that includes a response frame, in(#2291) all GCR unsolicited retry(#2278) retransmissions the STA shall either transmit the frames within a TXOP separated by SIFS or RIFS (subject to TXOP limits) or invoke its backoff procedure as defined in 9.19.2.5.
-The STA shall not transmit an MPDU and a retransmission of the same MPDU within the same TXOP.
+Following a MAC protection exchange that includes a response frame, in(#2291) all GCR unsolicited retry(#2278) retransmissions the STA shall either transmit the frames within a GCR TXOP separated by SIFS (#2331)or invoke its backoff procedure as defined in 9.19.2.5.
+The STA shall not transmit an MPDU and a retransmission of the same MPDU within the same GCR TXOP.
 The final frame transmitted within a GCR TXOP shall follow the backoff procedure defined in 9.19.2.5

 Without MAC protection or with MAC protection that lacks a response frame, in(#2293) all transmissions the STA shall invoke the backoff procedure defined in 9.19.2.5 using a value of CWmin[AC] for CW,(#2294) at the PHY-TXEND.confirm that follows the transmission of each unsolicited retry GCR(#2333) MPDU.